Yord/pxi-dsv/README.md

 3. The `csv` deserializer does not appear to support multi-line values, aka values with line breaks inside quotes.
     Actually, no `pxi` deserializer could support this feature alone, since it is the chunkers' responsibility to chunk data for deserializers.
     Currently there is no dedicated chunker that supports chunking multi-line csv files, but there may be in the future.
-4. Currently, the plugin only supports marshallers for `csv`.
+4. Currently, the plugin only supports serializers for `csv`.
     This will change in the upcoming versions.

 ## Reporting Issues